pgaijin66/mayhem/Readme.md

 ## Testing API Resilience

+You can develop and run API in any language.
 Start your API on port 3000 and phailure on port 8080:

 ```bash
 # Terminal 1: Start your API